chizzletaz/BakeAndBinge/Testing.md

 ---
 Issue: SOLVED
-When selecting recipes by category and only 1 recipe displays.
-The recipe is displayed on the right side of the page.
+When selecting recipes by category and only 1 recipe displays, the recipe is displayed on the right side of the page.
-Fix: By inspecting the page.
-The margin-left of .row .col is set to auto.
-Changing it to margin-right: auto, moves the recipe to the right.
-By adding
+Fix: Upon inspecting the page, the margin-left of .row .col is set to auto.
+Changing it to margin-right: auto, moves the recipe to the left.
+However this is a custom CSS by Materialize.
+I wasn't able to override this CSS, but by adding margin-right: auto to the columns of class 'equal-right':
 ```
 .equal-col .col {
     margin-right: auto;
 }
 ```
 the recipe is displayed in the middle.
 When 2 recipes are shown, the recipes are equally distributed over the width.
+I find this visually more pleasing.
+So I didn't try to adjust the CSS to align the recipes to the right.
 ---